 Shingle and Panel Products

-- Asphalt Shingles – This is the most common residential roofing material.
-Shingles are affordable, easy to install, and can be repaired without replacing the entire system.
+- Asphalt– This is the most common residential roofing material.
+Asphalt shingle roof is affordable, easy to install, and can be repaired without replacing the entire roof.

-- Slate Shingles – Natural slate shingles are made from slivers of real rock and stone and are available in a wide range of patterns.
-Slate is impervious to moisture, insects, fire, and weather and can last for over 100 years.
+- Slate – Natural slate roofing shingles are made from slivers of real rock and stone and are available in a wide range of patterns.
+Slate is impervious to moisture, insects, fire, weather, and can last for over 100 years.

-- Metal – Metal roofing has recently spiked in popularity due to its durability, longevity, and eco-friendly styles that are nearly indistinguishable from other materials.
+- Metal – Metal roofing has recently spiked in popularity for both residential and commercial roofing due to its durability, longevity, and eco-friendly styles that are nearly indistinguishable from other residential roofing materials.

-- Concrete Tiles – Concrete tiles are manufactured with a special lightweight blend that maintains the strength of concrete but keeping them easy to work with.
+- Concrete – Concrete tiles are manufactured with a special lightweight blend that maintains the strength of concrete but keeps them easy to work with.
 They can last for over 50 years and are very low-maintenance.

-- Wood Shingles and Shakes – You can find wood shingles or shakes in cedar, redwood, cypress, and pressure-treated pine.
-They each add a naturally beautiful touch to any residential roofing system.
+- Wood – You can find wood shingles or shakes in cedar, redwood, cypress, and pressure-treated pine.
+They each add a naturally beautiful touch to any roof.
 Wood actually lasts longer than asphalt shingles, but they are high maintenance and can be a fire hazard.

-- Rolled – This is typically used for low-slope or outbuildings like shops and sheds.
-It is a thin material that is a fast, convenient, and inexpensive way to cover a building where appearances aren’t important.
-It only lasts about 10 years, which is why it’s often not used on large-scale structures.
+- Rolled Roofing – This is typically used on low-slope residential and commercial roofing like outbuildings, shops, and sheds.
+This is a thin roofing material that is fast, convenient, and inexpensive to install.
+It lasts roughly 10 years, which is why it is often not used on large-scale structures.

-- Built-Up Roofing (BUR) – BUR uses a combination of bitumen and fabric to create layers of membrane referred to as plies.
+- Built-Up Roofing (BUR) – This roof type uses a combination of bitumen and fabric to create layers of membrane referred to as plies.
 You can apply as many layers, or plies, as you need based on budget and preference.
-It is installed in self-adhering sheets and it is one of the oldest systems still in use today because it is both cost-effective and durable.
+It is installed in self-adhering sheets and it is one of the oldest residential and commercial roofing systems still in use today because it is both cost-effective and durable.

 10 Signs Your Roof Needs Urgent Repair